sivashankar1799/smarthire-ai/README.md

 ## Overview

 SmartHire AI is an AI-powered candidate ranking system designed to help recruiters identify the best candidates for a role based on semantic understanding rather than keyword matching.
+## Dataset is not uploaded because it is more than 100MB
+    candidates.json1
 ## Problem Statement

 Traditional Applicant Tracking Systems (ATS) rely heavily on keyword matching and often fail to identify strong candidates who possess relevant skills and experience but use different terminology.